amfrear/cst350/Activity_5/README.md

 ### 2. Products Table Schema
 <img src="Activity5Screenshots/ProductsTableSchema.png" width="700"/>

-*The table schema shows the structure of the Products table with appropriate data types and constraints.*
+*The table schema defines the structure of the Products table with appropriate data types and constraints.*

-### 3. ProductModel Class Code
+### 3. ProductModel Class Implementation
 <img src="Activity5Screenshots/ProductModelClassCode.png" width="700"/>

 *The `ProductModel` class represents the data structure for products in the application.*